(5407) 1992 AX: Physical characteristics

-' has been characterized as a common, stony S-type asteroid.
+has been characterized as a common, stony S-type asteroid.
 In the SMASS taxonomy, it is an Sk-subtype, that transitions between the S and K-type asteroids.
 The body's color indices of 0.690 (B–V), 0.500 (V–R) and 0.840 (V–I) were also determined.

 Lightcurves

 Rotation period

-Since 1997, several rotational lightcurves of ' have been obtained from photometric observations by Petr Pravec and collaborating astronomers.
+Since 1997, several rotational lightcurves of have been obtained from photometric observations by Petr Pravec and collaborating astronomers.
 Best-rated lightcurve analysis gave a rotation period of 2.5488 hours with a consolidated brightness amplitude between 0.10 and 0.12 magnitude (U=2/3).
 The results supersedes a tentative period determination of 3.6 hours by Marc Buie (U=1).

 Satellite

-During the observations in January 1997, it was also revealed that ' is a synchronous binary asteroid with a minor-planet moon in its orbit.
+During the observations in January 1997, it was also revealed that is a synchronous binary asteroid with a minor-planet moon in its orbit.
 The satellite measures approximately 780 meters in diameter, or about 20% of its primary, and has an orbital period of 13.52 hours with an estimated semi-major axis of 5.8 kilometers for its very circular orbit.
 Observations by Pravec in January and February 2012 confirmed the binary nature of this asteroid, as well as its rotational and orbital periods.

 Diameter and albedo

-According to the surveys carried out by the Japanese Akari satellite, the Spitzer Space Telescope and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer (WISE), ' measures between 2.78 and 4.18 kilometers in diameter and its surface has an albedo between 0.199 and 0.40.
+According to the surveys carried out by the Japanese Akari satellite, the Spitzer Space Telescope and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer (WISE), measures between 2.78 and 4.18 kilometers in diameter and its surface has an albedo between 0.199 and 0.40.

 In 2017, a study by WISE dedicated to Mars-crossing asteroids determined a diameter of 3.60 kilometers with a high albedo of 0.376.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.20 and derives a diameter of 3.79 kilometers based on an absolute magnitude of 14.47.
-The Johnston's archive gives an effective (combined) diameter of 3.98 kilometers with 3.9 and 0.78 kilometers for is primary and secondary body, respectively.
+The Johnston's archive gives an effective (combined) diameter of 3.98 kilometers with 3.9 and 0.78 kilometers for its primary and secondary body, respectively.